pat-coady/pytorch-sandbox/README.md

 `export WANDB_API_KEY=<your API key>`

-Run the container detached, we'll connect using `docker exec` to start training and tensorboard.
+Run the container detached.
+We'll connect to the container in the next step using `docker exec` to start training and tensorboard.
+Yes, I know, containers aren't really meant to be used interactively like this.
+But it is pretty handy for having a fixed development environment and replicating almost anywhere.

 `docker run --gpus all -p 6006:6006 -e WANDB_API_KEY -td mnist0`

 4. Train a model and monitor results via TensorBoard

-Start tmux so you can do train and start TensorBoard server.
-Also easy way to prvent you job from dying if you disconnect your ssh session.
+Start `tmux` so you can launch training and start TensorBoard server.
+Also easy way to prevent your job from dying if you disconnect your ssh session (which can happen **very** easily if your computer goes to sleep or your network glitches).

 `tmux`

-Then launch training, here is a sweep using they hydra interace:
+Here is an example hyperparameter sweep using the hydra interace:

 ```
 cd pytorch-sandbox